-Police say 2 dead, 7 wounded in North Carolina shooting
+2 dead, 7 wounded in shooting at North Carolina block party

 CHARLOTTE, N.C.
-(AP) - Two people were killed and seven others were wounded in a shooting in North Carolina’s largest city, police said.
+(AP) - Two people were killed and seven others were wounded in a shooting in North Carolina’s largest city, police said, while five others were hit by vehicles afterward.

-Charlotte police initially tweeted early Monday that one person had been pronounced dead at the scene and several others had gunshot wounds, but Charlotte-Mecklenburg Police Deputy Chief Johnny Jennings told reporters that two people were confirmed dead.

-Jennings also said that five other people were hit by vehicles after the shooting.
+The shooting happened around midnight at an “impromptu block party” that was a continuation of Juneteenth celebrations, Charlotte-Mecklenburg Police Deputy Chief Johnny Jennings told reporters early Monday.

-Police responding to a call of a pedestrian hit found hundreds of people in the streets, Jennings said.
-He said there was evidence of multiple shooters.
-It wasn’t immediately clear whether anyone was in custody.
+Police responding to a call about a pedestrian hit found hundreds of people in the streets, Jennings said.
+As emergency services arrived, several shots were fired, scattering the crowd.
+Jennings said there was evidence of multiple shooters, but no one was in custody as of Monday morning.

+The five people were hit by vehicles while running away, Jennings said.

+The conditions of the 12 people hospitalized with injuries weren’t immediately clear.

 The shooting took place on Beatties Ford Road in northern Charlotte, police said.